react-native-google-signin/google-signin/README.md

 };
 ```

+If you get a `SIGN_IN_REQUIRED` error code on Android, make sure you've correctly setup the Google project including the SHA-1 of your debug and release keystores, and copied the new `google-services.json` in your project.

 #### `signInSilently()`

 May be called eg. in the `componentDidMount` of your main component.
 This method returns the [current user](#3-userinfo) and rejects with an error otherwise.